 Did you know that temperatures shattered records in 7 of the last 10 summers?
 We all see how climate change affects our world, and it also affects our gardens!
 I learned this last summer, while our beloved hydrangeas shriveled and burnt to a crisp during a summer heatwave.
 There are few things in life more heartbreaking, than watching your investment in a garden die.
 But fear not, because you don’t have to give up beauty for durability.

-Today’s heat-resilient plant introduces a whole new world of colors, textures, and blooms that can withstand shocking temperatures, and continue to thrive.
+The heat-ending plants available today present an entirely new world of color, textures, and blooms to survive shockingly high temperature levels and still thrive.
 Whether you are dealing with a hot outdoor room, live in a drought-prone area, or would just like to lower your expenses for water in 2025, our guide will give you an incredible resource, to create a heat resilient garden that fills your outdoor room and dances the summer away in consistently rising mercury!

 Let’s get immersed into the vigorous, sun-safe plant kingdom!
 Let’s discover new combinations to transform your outdoor living space!